jessbudd/portfolio-site/src/site/posts/the-year-i-became-conference-speaker.md

 - __There are lots of free speaking resources__.
 All over the internet tech speakers are writing resources for us beginners to get into conference speaking.
 I highly recommend Zach Holman's <a href='https://speaking.io'>speaking.io</a> and Rachel Andrew's <a href="https://www.smashingmagazine.com/2018/02/getting-started-public-speaking/">Getting Started in Public Speaking</a> as starting points.

-- __Listen when people say you can do this!__ This one might just me, but I have a bad habit of assuming people are just being nice when they shown confidence in my abilities.
-I needed to get out of my own way (and own head) to put myself out there for opportunites.
+- __Listen when people say you can do this!__ This one might just be me, but I have a bad habit of assuming people are just being nice when they express confidence in my abilities.
+I needed to get out of my own way (and own head) to put myself out there for opportunities.

 ## What next?